DALL-E 3 Review 2026: Retired May 12 — Replaced by GPT Image 2 (Alternatives Inside)

 Looking for specific advice?
 Jump to our use-case breakdown — we cover designers, marketers, developers, content creators, and small business owners.

-If you’re already paying for ChatGPT Plus, DALL-E 3 is a solid bonus feature.
-If you’re considering a subscription just for image generation?
-There are better options now — and with DALL-E 3’s retirement just weeks away, timing matters.
+If you’re already paying for ChatGPT Plus, the image generation you get today (GPT Image 2) is a genuinely strong bonus feature.
+If you’re considering a subscription just for image generation, there are still better single-purpose options — but the gap DALL-E 3 left behind has largely closed.

-Below, we break down exactly what DALL-E 3 still does well, where it falls short, how it compares to every major competitor, and which use cases still make sense with the May deadline looming.
+Below, we break down what DALL-E 3 did well, where it fell short, how it compared to every major competitor, and what to use now that it’s retired.

 How ChatGPT DALL-E Image Generation Works

-When you type an image request into ChatGPT, the platform uses DALL-E (currently transitioning from DALL-E 3 to GPT Image 1.5) to generate visuals directly inside the conversation.
+When you type an image request into ChatGPT, the platform generates visuals directly inside the conversation.
+Through May 12, 2026 that was powered by DALL-E 3 (and, from December 2025, the interim GPT Image 1.5); today it’s powered by GPT Image 2.
 There’s no separate app, no file uploading, no export steps — you describe what you want in plain English and get images in seconds.

-This ChatGPT-integrated approach is what sets DALL-E apart from standalone image generators like Midjourney.
+This ChatGPT-integrated approach is what set DALL-E apart from standalone image generators like Midjourney, and it’s the same advantage GPT Image 2 carries forward.
 You can iterate conversationally: “Make it warmer,” “Add more people,” “Switch to watercolor style.”
-The AI understands context from your entire conversation, not just the last prompt.
+The model understands context from your entire conversation, not just the last prompt.

 What Is DALL-E 3?